Critically Endangered Turtles That Might Disappear Forever

 Chelonoidis hoodensis (Española Giant Tortoise)

-As an Amazon Associate, I earn from qualifying purchases.
-Chelonoidis hoodensis is a species of giant tortoise endemic to Española Island in the Galápagos archipelago.
-Known for its role in the remarkable conservation story of the Galápagos tortoises, Chelonoidis hoodensis has made a significant recovery from the brink of extinction.
-Scientific Classification Warning: You Might…
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Chelonoidis hoodensis is a species of giant tortoise endemic to Española Island in the Galápagos archipelago.
+Known for its role in the remarkable conservation story of the Galápagos tortoises, Chelonoidis hoodensis has made a significant…

 -